-2. Types of Whistleblowing Concern Covered
+Types of Whistleblowing Concern Covered

 - 2.1 All of us at one time or another may have concerns about what is happening at work.
 A whistleblowing concern is about a risk, malpractice or wrongdoing that affects others.
 It could be something which adversely affects other staff, the Department and/or its sponsored bodies, and/or the public. - 2.2 A simple way to establish whether your concern falls under the whistleblowing policy is to consider the nature of the concern.
 If the concern refers to 'others' e.g. NIJAC, other staff, clients, the wider public, then it is a whistleblowing concern.
-If the concern relates to you as an individual 'self' e.g. a personal grievance about terms of employment, pay, unfair treatment this is not a whistleblowing concern and should be raised in line with NIJAC'S Employee Grievance Policy.
+If the concern relates to you as an individual employee ('self') e.g. a personal grievance about terms of employment, pay, unfair treatment this is not a whistleblowing concern and should be raised in line with NIJAC'S Employee Grievance Policy.
 Consequently, personal grievances or dissatisfaction in respect of employment issues are not covered by whistleblowing, unless an employee's particular case is in the public interest.
-Generally a whistle blower has no self interest in the issue being raised, however each whistleblowing concern should be considered on a case by case basis to determine whether it fits within the 'whistleblowing' classification.
+Generally, an individual raising the concern has no self interest in the issue being raised, however each whistleblowing concern should be considered on a case-by-case basis to determine whether it fits within the 'whistleblowing' classification.

 - 2.3 Similarly, whistleblowing does not cover complaints about NIJAC's performance or standards of service, for which separate procedures exist.
-These are set out in the NIJAC Complaints Procedure located at NIJAC Complaints Policy and Procedure - 2.4 A full list of the types of concern covered by the Whistleblowing arrangements is detailed in the Public Interest Disclosure (NI) Order 1998 The Public Interest Disclosure (Northern Ireland) Order 1998. - 2.5 Types of whistleblowing concern could include, but are not restricted to: - A criminal offence/unlawful act; - The endangering of an individual's health and safety; - Failing to safeguard personal and/or sensitive information; - Poor value for money; - Fraud and corruption (including bribery); - Maladministration (e.g. not adhering to procedures); and - The unauthorised use of public funds. - 2.6 Actual examples of the types of concerns previously raised by whistle blowers, include:
+These are set out in the NIJAC Complaints Procedure located at NIJAC Complaints Policy and Procedure - 2.4 A full list of the types of concern covered by the Whistleblowing arrangements is detailed in the Public Interest Disclosure (NI) Order 1998 The Public Interest Disclosure (Northern Ireland) Order 1998. - 2.5 Types of whistleblowing concern could include, but are not restricted to: - A criminal offence/unlawful act; - The endangering of an individual's health and safety; - Failing to safeguard personal and/or sensitive information; - Poor value for money; - Fraud and corruption (including bribery); - Maladministration (e.g. not adhering to procedures); and - The unauthorised use of public funds.

+2.6 Actual examples of the types of concerns previously raised by include:

-2.7 It will always be assumed that concerns have been raised in good faith unless there is evidence to the contrary.
-If it becomes apparent that an accusation was deliberately false, or vexatious, and not due to a misunderstanding or genuine mistake, it will be treated as a serious matter which may result in disciplinary action.
-3. Raising a Whistleblowing Concern: Members of Staff employees who raise concerns.
+- 2.7 It will always be assumed that concerns have been raised in good faith unless there is evidence to the contrary. - 2.8 If it becomes apparent that an accusation was deliberately false, or vexatious, and not due to a misunderstanding or genuine mistake, it will be treated as a serious matter which may result in disciplinary action. - 2.9 When you raise a concern, you may not always get the outcome that you want or expect.
+However, you should always expect to be taken seriously and have confidence that the matter will be handled fairly and properly, in accordance with documented procedures.

+Raising a Whistleblowing Concern: Members of Staff